 6. Book in Advance – I say this so that you can avoid being that family that asks the passengers or flight attendants if they can swap seats so they can sit with their family members.
 At this point, some airlines still do not guarantee that minors will be seated next to guardians; therefore, you will want to reserve your seats in advance to avoid that headache.

-- Use an app to plan the route – I love com!
+- Use an app to plan the route – I love Furkot!
 You just put in your origin, destination, and specify conditions such as: desired daily driving hours/ miles, types of lodging you’d like to stay in, and if you have any planned stopovers.
-It will build you an itinerary that includes recommended lodging and stops based on your desired roadtrip style.
-We had our dogs when we used it and it even recommended dog-friendly hotels for us!
-Here is an example of the first leg of our roadtrip last summer on Furkot.
+It will build you an itinerary that includes recommended lodging and stops based on your desired road trip style.
+We had our dogs when we used it, and it even recommended dog-friendly hotels for us!
+Here is an example of the first leg of our road trip last summer on Furkot.

 - Check how the price compares with flights – If you are going far or remote enough, Amtrak is often more expensive than air flights, especially if you opt for a sleeper car.
 Sometimes it just makes more sense to take the plane.
 Kids are usually 50% off on trains though!

 - Check the times of travel – If you want to take a train to enjoy the scenery, check when the train travels through the parts of the country you want to see.
 Often times, passenger trains travel through scenic areas in the middle of the night, so you can’t even enjoy the Rockies, for example.
 Also, if you are traveling overnight, traveling in coach may not be very restful for you and your kids.